efisoft-elt/pydevmgr_elt/docs/source/pydevmgr_elt_manual.rst

    The official maintened version is now v0.6.x and above.

    If you are a regular user of pydevmgr_elt to drive standard devices this new version is transparent.
 However some
-   changes has been done to build devices which are not backward compatible.
+   changes has been done to pydevmgr_core which are not backward compatible.
-   Also devices are following the v4 of the ESO low level software.
-So their is no garanty that v0.6 of pydevmgr_elt will work with version v3 of IFW low level softwre.
+   Also devices are following the v4 of the ESO low level software IFW.
+So their is no garanty that v0.6 of pydevmgr_elt will work with version v3 of IFW.
+However most of device was untouched from v3 to v4.

-   The core pluggin has been rewriten to follow the primary goal of providing a generic tool to drive any system.
+   The core pluggin has been rewriten to follow the primary goal of providing a generic tool to drive any system (not only OPC-UA based).

 If you do not know what is ELT software, this page is probably not for you.

-In short **pydevmgr_elt** provides python objects to communicate directly to PLCs ELT devices via OPC-UA.
+In short **pydevmgr_elt** provides python objects to communicate directly to PLCs ELT's devices via OPC-UA.

 **pydevmgr_elt** is a Python module to be used as substitute of a real device manager running in a ELT-Software environment.

 **pydevmgr_elt** is not intended to be ran under a ELT software devenv but instead to replace it for some use cases during AIT, test and lab activities.
 Basically for intermediate hardware test for which it does not make sens to setup a full ELT instrument workstation.
-It does basically replace the ELT software device manager python client when it is not available.
+It does basically replace the ELT software device manager python client when it is not available or when it does not make sens to use for hardware tests.
 It was designed to be used by non-software engineers in order to easily scrips sequences to integrate, tune and control hardwares.

 **pydevmgr_elt** was mainly developed with the following goal in mind :

 - **Building AIT and integration scripts** when the ESO high level framework cannot be used or is not ready.
-  Typicaly, for instance,  when one have a test bench with some motors ans wants to do some scripts in order to characterise the hardware.
+  Typicaly, for instance,  when one have a test bench with some motors and wants to do some scripts in order to characterise the motor repositioning.
 - **Build Engineering tools and small guis** which can be run from any computer and can be edited by non-software engineers during hardware integration or lab experiments.
 - **Prototyping and testing of special devices**  writing down the basic skeleton of special devices at early development phase in a friendly python environment before being translated to a real ELT-Framework compatible special device.
 - **Use simple GUIs** to drive standard or custom ESO devices from any computers.
 For instance, useful when electronics and PLC setup is done separately in an other institute but wants to script some motor movements.